I Wanna Dance with Somebody (Who Loves Me): North America

 On the rival Cash Box charts, the song repeated its Billboard success, topping its Top 100 Singles chart on July 4, 1987, also unseating "Head to Toe" there.
 For the June 27 issue, it peaked at number two on its Top 12" Dance Singles chart and peaked at number three for two weeks on its Black Contemporary Singles chart in the same week it topped the Top 100 Singles chart.

 On July 28, 1987, the single was certified Gold by the Recording Industry Association of America (RIAA), for shipment of 1,000,000 copies of the single, and re-certified Platinum, making it Houston's first single to achieve that feat, for the same shipment on February 13, 1989, with the change of the RIAA certification criteria for singles.
 (Note: The number of sales required to qualify for Gold and Platinum discs was higher prior to January 1, 1989.
 The thresholds were 1,000,000 units (Gold) and 2,000,000 units (Platinum), reflecting a decrease in sales of singles.)
 On June 25, 2025, the song was certified eight-times Platinum in the United States by the RIAA for sales of eight million copies, and is her second highest-certified single after "I Will Always Love You".
+A year later, on August 19, 2026, days after the release of a Barbie doll replicating her look from the song's music video on what would've been her 63rd birthday and the release of the compilation album, WH1TNEY, the song was certified nine times Platinum in the US for sales of nine million copies alone in the country.

 It placed at number four on the Billboard Year-End Top Pop Singles chart for 1987 and number two on the Cash Box Year-End Top 50 Pop Singles chart.

 In Canada, the song debuted at 74 on the RPM Top 100 Singles chart, the issue dated May 9, 1987, and reached the top of the chart on July 4, 1987.
+The track became Houston's third consecutive number-one single in the country and her fifth consecutive top-ten single.
 It was ranked second on the RPM Year-End Top 100 Singles chart for 1987.
 The single was later certified Gold by the Canadian Recording Industry Association (CRIA) on February 29, 1988.

+In 1995, dance producer and remixer Junior Vasquez remixed the song and released it under the title "I Wanna Dance with Somebody (Junior's Happy Handbag Remix)".
+A year later, Houston included the remix in her CD single for her 1996 hit, "Why Does It Hurt So Bad".
+In August 1996, the song was popular enough in the US to make the Billboard Hot Dance Club Play chart, where it peaked at number 11 on September 28, 1996.
+This mix was later featured on Houston's first compilation, Whitney: The Greatest Hits (2000).